-Consequently, in 2021, while Microsoft will still have events where IT pros can learn about new technologies, products, and services, those events will be digital and virtual.
+Consequently, in 2021, while Microsoft will still have events where IT pros can learn about new technologies, products and services, those events will be digital and virtual.
 Attending a virtual Microsoft event can be just as informative and enlightening.
-And a side benefit of going virtual—the venue does not get sold out, so there is space for everyone who wants to attend.
+And a side benefit of going virtual is the venue does not get sold out, so there is space for everyone who wants to attend.

-Despite being a schedule of digtial virtual events, the calendar breakdown continues the familiar pattern of a few large conferences spread out over the course of the year, supported by several smaller events focused on specific technologies and professional job roles.
+Despite being a schedule of digital virtual events, the calendar breakdown continues the familiar pattern of a few large conferences spread out over the course of the year, supported by several smaller events focused on specific technologies and professional job roles.
+We will update this article as more Microsoft events details are available.

 The biggest Microsoft events scheduled for 2021

-Envision 2021 will be presented by Microsoft in partnership with Accenture and Avanade.
+Envision 2021 is presented by Microsoft in partnership with Accenture and Avanade.
 The Envision event is geared toward global business leaders trying to navigate innovations in technology and understand the benefits and consequences of business digitization.

 According to the program overview: “In Episode 2 of Envision, we explore the five crisis crucibles—the macro forces that are impacting our world oriented around health, climate change, employment, technology, and global GDP—and the key digital trends that will remain with us after the pandemic, shaping all of our futures.”